-President Obama's second term has focused on providing adult students and individuals with disabilities who are college and career-ready with the knowledge and skills necessary to pursue successful career pathways.
+President Obama's second term focused on providing adult students and individuals with disabilities who are college and career-ready with the knowledge and skills necessary to pursue successful career pathways.
 Bills to reauthorize the Workforce Investment Act were introduced in 2013.
 The enactment of the Workforce Innovation and Opportunity Act (WIOA) by bipartisan majorities in Congress revitalized and transformed the public workforce system so that these efforts reflect the realities of the twenty-first century economy.
 WIOA modernized and streamlined the outdated WIA, which had been pending reauthorization since 2003.
 This nearly \$3 billion program funds state and local workforce initiatives and provides a comprehensive menu of job training services for adults and youth.
 This legislation notably encourages greater collaboration among employers, high schools, adult education, and, community colleges and promotes innovative pay-for-performance models to ensure that funds are being spent effectively and efficiently ("The Workforce Innovation and Opportunity Act," 2014).
 As further evidence of the President's commitment to workforce and adult education, the Obama administration's blueprint for a reauthorized Perkins Act would transform CTE and "result in a new era of rigorous, relevant, and results-driven CTE shaped by four core principles:

-- Alignment-effective alignment between high-quality CTE programs and labor market needs to equip students with 21st century skills and prepare them for in-demand occupations in high-growth industry sectors - Collaboration-strong collaborations among secondary and postsecondary institutions, employers, and industry partners to improve the quality of CTE programs - Accountability-meaningful accountability for improving academic outcomes and building technical and employability skills in CTE programs for all students, based upon common definitions and clear metrics for performance - Innovation-increased emphasis on innovation supported by systematic reform of state policies and practices to support implementation of effective CTE practices at the local level." ("An American heritage- Federal adult education: A legislative history 1964-2013," 2013, p.
-30).
+- Industry sectors - Collaboration-strong collaborations among secondary and postsecondary institutions, employers, and industry partners to improve the quality of CTE programs - 3.
+Accountability-meaningful accountability for improving academic outcomes and building technical and employability skills in CTE programs for all students, based upon common definitions and clear metrics for performance - 4.
+Innovation-increased emphasis on innovation supported by systematic reform of state policies and practices to support implementation of effective CTE practices at the local level (American heritage-federal adult education: A legislative history 1964-2013, 2013).